Aurignacian: Main characteristics

-The Aurignacians are part of the wave of anatomically modern humans thought to have spread from Africa through the Near East into Paleolithic Europe, and became known as European early modern humans, or Cro-Magnons.
+The Aurignacians are part of the wave of anatomically modern humans thought to have spread from Africa through West Asia into Paleolithic Europe, and became known as European early modern humans, or Cro-Magnons.
 This wave of anatomically modern humans includes fossils of the Ahmarian, Bohunician, Aurignacian, Gravettian, Solutrean and Magdalenian cultures, extending throughout the Last Glacial Maximum (LGM), covering the period of roughly 48,000 to 15,000 years ago.
 In terms of population, the Aurignacian cultural complex is chronologically associated with the human remains of Goyet Q116-1, while the subsequent eastern Gravettian is associated with the Vestonice cluster.

 The Aurignacian tool industry is characterized by worked bone or antler points with grooves cut in the bottom.
 Their flint tools include fine blades and bladelets struck from prepared cores rather than using crude flakes.
 The people of this culture also produced some of the earliest known cave art, such as the animal engravings at Trois Freres and the paintings at Chauvet Cave in southern France.
 They also made pendants, bracelets, and ivory beads, as well as three-dimensional figurines.
 Perforated rods, thought to be spear throwers or shaft wrenches, also are found at their sites.